Thijzert123/packrinth/docs/full-guide.md

 for all projects will be set to `required`.
 This means that when the user installs the modpack, they will always install all mods, regardless of whether they are on a dedicated server or not.
 Even more, some modpack installers may prompt the user if one of the environments is set to `optional`.

+{: .summary }
-A rule of thumbs is: if you want to separate mods for client and server, keep this setting to `false`.
+If you want to separate mods for client and server, keep this setting to `false`.
 If you want that every user downloads all projects you have specified, set this setting to `true`.